Understanding The Importance of WCAG Compliance

 Proper change management positively impacts IT organizations’ operations by ensuring fewer system outages, reduced downtime and fewer service disruptions.
 This means that IT teams can focus on identifying efficiencies, implementing new solutions and improving IT processes.

-Before you get started with change management you should be aware that there are issues may affect how quickly you can implement an IT service change management process:
+Before you get started with change management you should be aware that there are issues that may affect how quickly you can implement an IT service change management process:

 For organizations undergoing rapid growth with limited IT resources, change management should be a priority.
 At Northeast Ohio Medical University (NEOMED) they were struggling with unforeseen issues after each technology-related change.
 Using TeamDynamix for their ITSM, they were able to build out a comprehensive and well-thought-out change management strategy to address their issues.